MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-read-from-and-write-to-document-properties.md

 -   In a document-level project, use the <xref:Microsoft.Office.Tools.Excel.Workbook.BuiltinDocumentProperties%2A> property of the `ThisWorkbook` class.

--   In a VSTO Add-in project, use the <xref:Microsoft.Office.Interop.Excel._Workbook.BuiltinDocumentProperties%2A> property of a <xref:Microsoft.Office.Interop.Excel.Workbook> object.
+-   In an VSTO Add-in project, use the <xref:Microsoft.Office.Interop.Excel._Workbook.BuiltinDocumentProperties%2A> property of a <xref:Microsoft.Office.Interop.Excel.Workbook> object.

  These properties return a <xref:Microsoft.Office.Core.DocumentProperties> object, which is a collection of <xref:Microsoft.Office.Core.DocumentProperty> objects.
 You can use the `Item` property of the collection to retrieve a particular property, either by name or by index within the collection.